Netmore

 Minimizing water consumption & more

-According to Adam Smith, Manager of Smart Networks and Metering Transformation for Yorkshire Water, AMI-connected water meters are vital to better understand patterns in water demand and adjust efforts to meet key targets.
+According to James Wilson, Manager of Smart Metering Delivery, AMI-connected water meters are vital to better understand patterns in water demand and adjust efforts to meet key targets.

 Yorkshire Water wants to be more sustainable and conserve water resources.
 It’s publicly vowed to cut the annual amount of water lost through leakage in half by 2050.
-Water companies in England and Wales have been estimated to lose an average of 2.9 billion liters of water per day to leakage.
+Water companies in England and Wales have been estimated to lose an average of 265.3 mega liters of water per day to leakage.
 Smart meters can seriously lower that number by providing data to find and fix leaks.
-Their insights can also help minimize energy usage and prevent unnecessary chemical treatments, improving Yorkshire Water’s overall environmental impact.
-Remotely reading meters may even lower its carbon footprint due to fewer service vans on the road.
+Remotely reading meters will lower its carbon footprint due to fewer service vans on the road.

 It’s the exact kind of progress Netmore enables and supports.